 In today’s Community News Blog, we’re hearing from the lovely Charlie.
 Charlie began to share some of her experiences with us back in February, where she kindly put together some videos to show the Community how they can use simple reflexology techniques to help them.
 Charlie is a Clinical Reflexologist and was diagnosed with breast cancer in January this year.
 She’s been using some reflexology techniques to help her cope with the side effects of treatment.
 Today she’s sharing some tips to help with heart burn, sleep and nausea.
-We’d like to say a big thank you to Charlie for sharing more about her journey, and for taking the time to put together these videos especially for us here on the Community.
+We’d like to say a big thank you to Charlie for sharing more about her journey, and for taking the time to put together these videos especially for us here on our Community cancer forums.

 Since my last blog the it feels as though an awful lot has happened to me and my life has been turned upside down - I was not expecting to have chemotherapy or radiotherapy but unfortunately fate had other ideas in mind.
 The mastectomy showed a further 2 additional tumours in my breast so chemotherapy and radiotherapy have now become companions in my cancer journey.
 I was in shock when I was told and struggled to deal with it.
 I also couldn’t decide if I was lucky that the tumours had been found or unlucky that they existed at all…on good days I consider myself lucky.

 “I went through a range of emotions – anger, irritation, fear and self-pity which stopped me sleeping.”